LiamJShaw/notes/New Project Setup (Webpack).md

 # New Project Setup
 Basic setup of a project that uses:
-- NPM
+- NPM for packages
-- Webpack
+- Webpack for bundling
-- Prettier
+- Prettier for code formatting
-- ESLint
+- ESLint for code linting/checking
-- Jest
+- Jest for testing

 ## Create and clone git repo

+Example: `git clone git@github.com:LiamJShaw/notes.git`

 ## File Structure